HolyBlackCat/cpp-tutorials/language/02_basic/22_functions_3_overloading.md

 ### By argument count

-When the overloads have different number of parameters, the selection process is fairly obvious.
+When the overloads have different the number of parameters, the selection process is fairly obvious.
 See the example above.

 ### By argument types